cdevents/community/FAQ.md

 ## General Questions

 ### **Q: What is CDEvents?**
-**A:** CDEvents is an open specification for Continuous Delivery events, designed to promote interoperability between tools in the software production ecosystem.
-It standardizes the format of events across various phases of the software development lifecycle, enabling seamless communication and integration between different CI/CD tools.
+**A:** CDEvents is an open specification for SDLC events, designed to promote interoperability between tools in the software production ecosystem.
+It standardizes the format of events across various phases of the software development lifecycle, enabling seamless communication and integration between different SDLC tools.

 ---

 ### **Q: Why was CDEvents created?**
-**A:** CDEvents was created to address the fragmentation in the Continuous Delivery (CD) toolchain.
+**A:** CDEvents was created to address the fragmentation in the SDLC toolchain.
 By providing a common event specification, it allows different tools and platforms to communicate more effectively, reducing integration complexity and preventing vendor lock-in.
 This fosters a more flexible and adaptable CD pipeline.

 ---

 ### **Q: Who is behind CDEvents?**
-**A:** CDEvents is developed and maintained by a collaborative working group comprising industry experts, open-source contributors, and representatives from various organizations committed to enhancing Continuous Delivery practices.
+**A:** CDEvents is developed and maintained by a collaborative working group comprising industry experts, open-source contributors, and representatives from various organizations committed to enhancing Software Development Life Cycle practices.

 ---

 ### **Q: How does CDEvents differ from other event specifications?**
-**A:** Unlike proprietary event formats or tool-specific integrations, CDEvents is an open, vendor-neutral specification focused solely on Continuous Delivery events.
+**A:** Unlike proprietary event formats or tool-specific integrations, CDEvents is an open, vendor-neutral specification focused solely on Software Development Life Cycle events.
 It emphasizes interoperability, flexibility, and ease of adoption across diverse toolchains and environments.

 ---